Talent agent: History

+Job description

-An agent has two sets of clients: the "talent" (actors, models, voice-over artists, etc.) and the "buyer".
+An agent has two sets of clients: the "talent" (actors, models, voice-over artists, bands, musicians, stand-up comedians, dancers etc.) and the "buyer".
 The buyer can be a casting director, advertising agency, production company, photographer, or direct client if the client has an "in-house" production staff.
 Agents promote talent to the buyers, submitting talent who have the appropriate age, race, sex, look, talent, etc. that the buyer is seeking for his/her project.
 Usually, an agent submits the actor's head shot or the model's composite card or portfolio to the buyer.
-After the buyer has made choices, the agent then arranges an audition (or for models, a "go-see" or open call).
-After the buyer has met the talent, the buyer will contact the agent if any of the talent will be hired.
+After the buyer has made choices, the agent then arranges an audition (or, for models, a "go-see" or open call).
+After the buyer has met the talent, the buyer will contact the agent to see if any of the talent will be hired.
 The agent will coordinate the details of wardrobe, directions, etc., as well as negotiate the contract or pay.

-Note that the agent's job is to get the talent auditions; the talent is the only person who can get the job.
+The agent's job is to get the talent to audition; the talent is the only person who can get the job.
 For their work, agents take a 10 to 20% commission of the gross, depending on whether the job is union (such as SAG-AFTRA) or not.
-Union jobs are paid per negotiated guidelines, but in non-union jobs the pay is sometimes delayed.
+Union jobs are paid per negotiated guidelines, but in non-union jobs, the pay is sometimes delayed.

-A well established agent will have networks upon networks of contacts.
+A well-established agent will have networks upon networks of contacts.
 Also, agents have access to professional casting services.
 Many of these casting resources are not available to the general public.

 Although most of the successful agents are private individuals unknown to the public, some are celebrities in their own right.
-Notable current and former talent agents includes David Begelman, Ari Emanuel, Freddie Fields, Johnny Hyde, Irving Paul Lazar, Sue Mengers, Quincy Sims, Lew Wasserman, Jadin Wong and The Handbook.
+Notable current and former talent agents include Mike Ovitz, Ronald Meyer, David Begelman, Ari Emanuel, Freddie Fields, Johnny Hyde, Irving Paul Lazar, Sue Mengers and Lew Wasserman.